r-Techsupport/rTS_Wiki/docs/guides/fixing-a-non-booting-linux-install.md

 Check your UEFI/BIOS and ensure Secure Boot is disabled for most Linux distros, or enabled if you are using a Linux distro that supports secure boot.

-- Try Ventoy, if it boots to the Ventoy menu without issue, try redownloading/burning your Linux ISO.
+- Try Ventoy, if it boots to the Ventoy menu without issue, try re-downloading/burning your Linux ISO.
 You can ensure the ISO checksum matches:

 From Linux(this utility is included in most distros):
 ```
 sha256sum [file]
 ```
-From Windows(from Powershell):
+From Windows(from PowerShell):
 ```
 Get-FileHash
 ```
 If the checksum doesn't match with the one provided by the original source, than something went wrong during the download process, and the ISO needs to be downloaded again.
 If the checksum matches and the ISO *still* isn't booting:
-- Try a different iso utility(Rufus, Ventoy, `dd`(unix only), BalenaEtcher)
+- Try a different ISO utility(Rufus, Ventoy, `dd`(UNIX only), BalenaEtcher)
 - Try a different "base" of distro(RHEL, Debian/Ubuntu, Arch, and OpenSUSE are all common alternatives)
 - Try a different USB drive
 - See if the drive works on a different computer